Understanding Machine Unlearning Through the Lens of Mode Connectivity: Details of Evaluation Metrics

 \section{Details of Evaluation Metrics}

 We provide detailed descriptions of the evaluation metrics used in our analysis.
 On MU-Bench~\citep{cheng2024mubench} tasks, we follow the original paper to adopt accuracy as the evaluation metric.
-In aclstion, we employ Zero-Retrain Forgetting score ($\uparrow$)~\citep{Chundawat_Tarun_Mandal_Kankanhalli_2023}, which measures the similarity of prediction logits on $D_f$ between the unlearned model and a random model.
+In addition, we employ Zero-Retrain Forgetting score ($\uparrow$)~\citep{Chundawat_Tarun_Mandal_Kankanhalli_2023}, which measures the similarity of prediction logits on $D_f$ between the unlearned model and a random model.

-On TOFU~\citep{maini2024tofu}, we follow the original paper to use $p$-value of Kolmogorov-Smirnov test for Model Utility ($\uparrow$) and Forget Utility ($\uparrow$), which measure the similarity of probability distributions between the unlearned and retrained model.
-Aclstionally, we also include verbatim evaluation using ROUGE-L recall score on Retain Authors ($\uparrow$), Forget Authors ($\downarrow$), Real Authors ($\uparrow$), and World Knowledge ($\uparrow$).
+TOFU~\citep{maini2024tofu} evaluates the unlearned model using $p$-value of Kolmogorov-Smirnov test for Model Utility ($\uparrow$) and Forget Utility ($\uparrow$), which measure the similarity of probability distributions between the unlearned and retrained model.
+Additionally, we also include verbatim evaluation using ROUGE-L recall score on Retain Authors ($\uparrow$), Forget Authors ($\downarrow$), Real Authors ($\uparrow$), and World Knowledge ($\uparrow$).

+MUSE~\citep{shi2025muse} evaluates the unlearned model using verbatim memorization on forget set (forget\_verbmem $\downarrow$) and knowledge memorization on forget and retain set (forget\_knowmem $\downarrow$, retain\_knowmem $\uparrow$), by probing the unlearned model with a series of question related to forget set.
+All of these scores are measured by ROUGE-L.

+On WMDP~\citep{li2024the} evaluates the unlearned model using accuracy on WMDP forget set.
+It also evaluates the general utility of the unlearned model using the MMLU benchmark~\citep{hendrycks2021measuring}.